muneeb-ali/stripe-flask/README.md

 4. Make sure 'mongod' is installed and running - http://docs.mongodb.org/manual/installation/

-5. Get your Stripe API keys (https://manage.stripe.com/account/apikeys) and add PUBLISHABLE_KEY and SECRET_KEY to your .basrc file
+5. Get your Stripe API keys (https://manage.stripe.com/account/apikeys) and add PUBLISHABLE_KEY and SECRET_KEY to your .bashrc file
 ```
 export PUBLISHABLE_KEY=<your_publishable_key_from_stripe>
 export SECRET_KEY=<your_secret_key_from_stripe>